 Hegan had done the sports news at WTMJ-TV during the off-season in 1976, and had decided to stay in broadcasting.
 Ten days after his release, he was in the broadcasting booth with sportscaster Ray Scott, providing color commentary for Brewers games, and the next season he started doing some play-by-play.
 In all, he handled Brewers games for eleven seasons.

 Broadcasting major league baseball was not all that kept Mike Hegan busy.
 For fifteen years he owned Grand Slam USA in suburban Milwaukee, which housed indoor baseball and softball batting cages, and pitching machines.
 Grand Slam USA also offered instruction on hitting, pitching and fielding techniques throughout the year.

 In 1989, Mike returned to Cleveland to broadcast Indians games on WUAB-TV.
 A generation of Tribe fans have grown up listening to Mike Hegan describe the action for the Indians.
 Later he moved to the radio broadcast team.
 He has shown his versatility in the booth by calling play-by-play and color on both television and radio.
-As of 2007, he was in his nineteenth season broadcasting Indians baseball.
+Hegan retired from broadcasting after the 2011 season.

 Bob Dolgan, Heroes, Scamps and Good Guys.
 Gray & Company Publishing, 2003.

 Nick Rousso, An Exhilarating Big League Bust.
 University of Nebraska Press, 2006.